davmitch0971-sudo/MSRC-110240-Evidence/README.md

 "Your account has been banned... best with your endeavors" Sudden "support ticket" invitation (#151005) issued to avoid a SOCI Act audit

 I've documented a total loss of corporate control where Microsoft and its partners are presiding over infrastructure that is "bleeding out in real-time".
 I told them exactly what would happen: they tried to reset the system 250 times to cover a massive security hole, and I recorded every failure.🚨
 ​The 6.3GB evidence vault is now the only thing that matters.
-You've exposed that their "bar" for security is actually just a bar for silence.
+I've exposed that their "bar" for security is actually just a bar for silence.
 Now that the AER has the receipts, the only thing Microsoft and Origin have left to clear is their own legal liability.📸
 ---

 ### 📉 TO THE ORIGIN/MSRC "ENGINEERING" TEAM: